 Award-winning Student Chapters

 The SJSU iSchool’s student chapters have won numerous awards recognizing their excellence and their innovative approach to serving online students.
 The ASIS&T Student Chapter has been named the association’s Student Chapter of the Year.
 The SLA Student Chapter has received the organization’s Student Group Certificate of Merit for Innovative Programming.
 The SLA Student Chapter was the only U.S. student group to be recognized for the 2014/2015 academic year.
-In addition, the ALA Student Chapter was named 2014 Student Chapter of the Year.
+In addition, the ALA Student Chapter has been named Student Chapter of the Year five times!

 Many of the school’s student groups host meet-ups, special events, and networking opportunities – both virtual and in-person.
 Check the SJSU iSchool Facebook page often for updates about upcoming events and the Pinterest board for fun pins.
 The SJSU iSchool student groups also have their own social media.
 In addition, the student-run Student Research Journal editorial team manages a Student Resource blog.